epklein/epklein.github.io/_mgmt/people/delegation.md

 - **SMART model**: A model to delegate tasks that are based on the five words that compose the acronym: Specific, measurable, agreed upon, realistic, and time-based.
 - **RACI matrix**: A responsibility assignment matrix that helps in clarifying roles.
 It stands for responsible, accountable, consulted, and informed.
-- **Stewardship delegation**: An approach that establishes up-front mutual understanding and commitment regarding expectations in five areas: desired results, guidelines, resources, accountability, and consequences.
-I've written about it in [this post](/stewardship-delegation).
+- **[Stewardship delegation](/stewardship-delegation)**: A delegation approach focused on results that establishes up-front mutual understanding and commitment regarding expectations in five areas: desired results, guidelines, resources, accountability, and consequences. <!-- This is the blog post excerpt -->

 ## Related Posts